 Do your due diligence.
 That’s a fundamental rule of business and basically comes down to knowing who you are dealing with.
-For any financial institution, one of the first assessments made is whether you can trust a potential client; Customer Due Diligence (CDD) is a critical element of effectively managing your risks and protecting yourself against potential financial crimes and nefarious activities.
+For any financial services institution, one of the first assessments made is whether you can trust a potential client; Customer Due Diligence (CDD) is a critical element of effectively managing your risks and protecting yourself against potential financial crimes and nefarious activities.

 Know Your Customer (KYC) is the process of a business verifying a client’s identity, and, if you are a financial institution, it’s more than a good idea, it’s enshrined in legislation.
 For Anti-Money Laundering (AML) purposes, KYC rules curtail financial activities of criminals and terrorists, and ensure that politically exposed persons (PEPs) are not getting caught up in bribery or corruption.